kaplan-gi/4-stages-IBD/README.md

 ##### Forecasting Stage 4 Prevalence

 A Partial Differential Equation (PDE) was developed to model the transition from an observable stage 3 to a theoretical stage 4, allowing for prediction of prevalence equilibrium in three model regions.
 The model relies on an observed incidence and prevalence point as well as time-dependent age-stuctured population values.
-***Note:*** *The analysis for this section was performed with Wolfram Mathimatica and is contained in a .nb file which can be viewed with the free Wolfram Player application available from [www.wolfram.com](https://www.wolfram.com/player/).*
+<br>***Note:*** *The analysis for this section was performed with Wolfram Mathimatica and is contained in a .nb file which can be viewed with the free Wolfram Player application available from [www.wolfram.com](https://www.wolfram.com/player/).*